 Mars has an exceptionally slender air made for the most part out of the minuscule measure of residual carbon dioxide (95.3%) in addition to nitrogen (2.7%), argon (1.6%) and hints of oxygen (0.15%) and water (0.03%).
 The normal tension on the outer layer of Mars is somewhere around 7 millibars (under 1% of Earth's), yet it fluctuates enormously with elevation from very nearly 9 millibars in the most profound bowls to around 1 millibar at the highest point of Olympus Mons.

-Today we know that they consist of water ice and strong carbon dioxide ("dry ice").
-Ice sheets exhibit a layered structure with rotating ice sheets with fluctuating convergences of the faint remnant.In the summer, the carbon dioxide sublimates completely in the north, leaving a layer of water ice.
-ESA's Mars Express probe has shown that there is also a layer of water ice under the southern ice cap.
-The component responsible for the stratification is unclear, but may be due to climate change associated with long-term changes in trend from Mars' equator to the plane of its circle.
+Currently, we understand that these caps are composed of water ice and dense carbon dioxide, commonly referred to as "dry ice."
+The ice sheets display a stratified structure, featuring rotating ice layers with varying convergences of the faint remnants.
+During the summer months, the carbon dioxide completely sublimates in the northern region, leaving behind a layer of water ice.
+The European Space Agency's Mars Express probe has revealed that there is also a layer of water ice beneath the southern ice cap.
+The factor responsible for this stratification remains uncertain, but it may be linked to climate changes associated with long-term trends from Mars' equator to the plane of its orbit.

 Few shooting stars (the SNC shooting stars) are accepted to have started on Mars.